Key Takeaways

 Blockchain Protocol

-The open-source protocol that makes up the architectural backbone of the dYdX platform is a Layer 1 Proof of Stake (PoS) blockchain (dYdX Chain). dYdX Chain is built atop CometBFT consensus and the Cosmos SDK, while the node software is written in Go and compiles to a single binary.
+The open-source protocol behind dYdX Chain is a Layer 1 proof-of-stake blockchain built with the Cosmos SDK and CometBFT. dYdX Chain is built atop CometBFT consensus and the Cosmos SDK, while the node software is written in Go and compiles to a single binary.

 Tasked with ensuring the protocol’s integrity and operational efficiency are two main node types, including:

-1. Validators: Validators are in charge of storing orders within an off-chain in-memory orderbook (which are not committed to consensus), gossiping transactions to other validators, and producing new blocks on dYdX Chain through consensus.
+- Validators: Validators participate in consensus and block production.
+Each node maintains an in-memory order book, and validators gossip order placements and cancellations across the network before the selected proposer submits matched trades in a proposed block.
 In order for the consensus process to work as intended, validators take turns as the block proposer for a given round using a weighted-round-robin mechanism (weighted by the number of tokens staked within the validator).
 This is important because the proposer is responsible for the contents of the next block.
 In the event an order is matched, the proposer adds it to their proposed block and initiates a consensus round.
 If at least 2/3rd’s of validators (by weighted stake) within the set approve a block, then the block is considered legitimate and committed to the blockchain.
 Typically, users submit transactions directly to validators.

 Misbehaving Validators and MEV